 Bill Kelley was a true broadcast professional who was able to work in front of the camera, and was equally at home behind the camera as a producer or director.

 Not many people remember this, but one year they needed an on-camera host for the up-coming season of Anchorage's teen TV dance show, “The Varsity Show”.
 You guessed it, Bill Kelley stepped up to the plate and hosted the show for a season.

 Always creative and willing to look at things in a new way, I remember being at the KTVA Christmas party with Bill and his family.
 We were all sitting around talking and Bill came up with an idea that he proposed right then and there to KTVA President Augie Hiebert.

 Bill told Augie that since KTVA experienced technical difficulties from time-to-time, we should invest in an aquarium filled with fish.
-Then, whenever we had a technical problem, we could put a camera on the fish so Anchorage viewers could watch the fish swim around while the technical difficulties were being fixed.
+Then, whenever we had a technical problem, we could put a camera on the fish, so Anchorage viewers could watch the fish swim around while the technical difficulties were being resolved.

-Mr. Hiebert said "who will feed the fish?" and "who will clean the fish tank?"
-Bill's idea did not come to life, but I was always impressed that Bill had made the creative suggestion.
+Mr. Hiebert said, “who will feed the fish?” and “who will clean the fish tank?”
+Bill's idea did not come to life, but I was always impressed that Bill had offered the creative suggestion.